 Procedure:

-One student is asked to be the detective in the upcoming game.
+One student is asked to be the detective in the following game.
 He/she has to leave the classroom, while the instructions are given to the class.
 The setting is explained to the students: the students in the classroom are all suspected of having broken a window at the local school [insert school name] the day before.
 They are given cards with descriptions about their alibi.
 One of the students is the perpetrator and is forced to lie about his/her alibi.
 The detective-student enters the classroom and asks the students questions.
 He/she must ask questions pertaining to the Past Progressive by only asking questions about the time of the murder.
 For example, he/she could ask questions like: ‘What were you doing yesterday afternoon when the alarm went off?’.
 The detective should ask further questions, so the students have to be creative answering the questions.

 The game is played, until the detective finds out the real perpetrator, or until the game is drawn-out.
 Different settings may also be played, for example: